AdRoll/baker/content/en/docs/How Tos/create_output.md

 	CanShard() bool
 }
 ```

-The [Output interface](https://pkg.go.dev/github.com/AdRoll/baker#Output) must be implemented when
-creating a new output component.

 The `Run` function implements the component logic and gets a channel where it receives
 [OutputRecord](https://pkg.go.dev/github.com/AdRoll/baker#OutputRecord) objects and a channel to